Air flow -

 High Efficiency Furnace sidewall termination kit

-Whenever possible I will install a sidewall termination kit to present my customers with a finished look for their furnace flue and combustion air
+Whenever possible we will install a sidewall termination kit to present our customers with a finished look for their furnace flue and combustion air.

 Ceiling Fan Direction